abhiroopbasak/IT3rdyearProject/README.md

 ## Rights

-The project was developed under the guidance of Dr. Subhamita Mukherjee by
+The project was developed under the guidance of Dr. Subhamita Mukherjee  and mentored by Mr. Soumyadeep Sen by

 - Abhiroop Basak
 - Soumyadeep Pal